oojoseph67/react-best-practices/README.md

-## the use of the same data on multiple pages can some times
-## break the app so it wise to use them globally
+## this method of classname design makes the code more understandable to other people